 Pamela Wade finds charming people passionate about their country.

 It's a species thing.
-Horses don't like pigs.
-So I was surprised to see the man at the market in Zumbahua, stretched between his appalled horse, which had retreated the length of its reins in one hand, and an unconcerned porker snorting on the end of its rope in the other.
+Horses don't like pigs: never have, never will.
+Even I knew that, so I was surprised to see the dismayed man at the market in Zumbahua, stretched between his appalled horse, which had retreated the length of its reins in one hand, and an unconcerned porker snorting on the end of its rope in the other.

 I'd only been in Ecuador a few days but I'd already discovered that it would be the people who would make the biggest impression on me.